hapify/hapify/docs/cli.md

 Alias: `hpf g`

-This command generates all found channels from theirs templates and models.
+This command generates all found channels from their templates and models.
-To define the depth to look for channels, use this option: `--depth <n>`.
+To define the search depth for channels, use this option: `--depth <n>`.
 Default is `2`.

 ```bash
 hpf generate --depth 3